 - By the end of the 10th day (second week) of classes: Refund 100 percent.
 No course fee refund will be given after this deadline.

-Students are considered to have begun the term of their room and board contract when they check into their designated residence hall room and are issued a key.
-If a student withdraws or takes a leave of absence, or if a room and board contract is canceled with permission of the Office of Campus Life before the last day for withdrawal from classes, charges will be recalculated on a per-diem basis starting from the date that the residence halls officially open for students.
-No refund of the room and board fees will be given after this deadline.
+Students are considered to have begun the term of their housing agreement and meal plan when they check into their designated residence hall room and are issued a key.
+If a student withdraws, is suspended, or takes a leave of absence, or if a housing agreement and meal plan is canceled with permission of the Office of Campus Life before the last day for withdrawal from classes, charges will be recalculated on a per-diem basis starting from the date that the residence halls officially open for students.
+No refund of the housing and food costs will be given after this deadline.
 Regardless of whether a refund is given, the College reserves the right to use and reassign the room of a student who withdraws or goes on leave during the semester.